Miskitu Language and Culture

 - FLAS-eligible program

 This FLAS-eligible, University of Kansas summer study abroad program offers undergraduate and graduate students the opportunity to learn Miskitu, an indigenous language, spoken by nearly 200,000 indigenous Miskitu people on the Honduran and Nicaraguan Caribbean Coast, and learn about the indigenous and Afro-descendant cultures.
 Students will further learn about the language and culture by participating in cultural activities and excursions to other cities.
-Nicaragua has a lot to offer, but because it is a developing country, students should be prepared to face unexpected challenges that come with developing countries, such as periodic lack of hot water or electricity.
+Honduras has a lot to offer, but because it is a developing country, students should be prepared to face unexpected challenges that come with developing countries, such as periodic lack of hot water or electricity.
+Given the touristy nature of Roatan, this may not be as prevalent.

 KU Latin American Studies majors: the courses will fulfill upper-division elective requirements.